drfoxvet/drfoxvet-net/site/content/post/dog-vaccination-protocols.md

 In sum, these core vaccinations need not be given annually.
 Other vaccinations (non-core) may be called for depending on the region, outbreaks of infections and associated exposure risks.

 \*See Michael J. Day, Small animal vaccination: a practical guide for vets in the UK. _The Veterinary Record, In Practice_, 39: 110-118 2017.
+CANINE DISTEMPER VACCINATION AT AN ACUPUNCTURE POINT BENEFICIAL Results of this study demonstrated that acupoint vaccination at GV-14 in dogs given CDV vaccination resulted in a significantly elevated humoral immune response to the CDV vaccine when compared to control dogs that did not receive acupoint vaccination.
+Thus, acupoint vaccination has the potential to enhance the immune response to this immunological challenge.
+Reference: Perdrizet JA, Shiau DS, Xie H. The serological response in dogs inoculated with canine distemper virus vaccine at the acupuncture point governing vessel-14: A randomized  controlled trial.
+Vaccine.
+2019;37(13):1889–1896.